Often known as Carlsbad, Karlovy Vary has attracted famous people throughout history. This includes names like Mozart, Beethoven, Freud, Casanova.

-Its architecture is Neo-Renaissance and contains the most springs of any of the other colonnades at 6 total.
-This is also a great place to take photos, the inside and outside are incredibly picturesque.
+Its architecture is Pseudo-Renaissance, and it contains the most springs of any of the other colonnades at 5 total.
+The inside and outside are incredibly picturesque.
 We especially loved the nave with the clocks.

-The Castle Colonnade or Chateau is made up of stone in Art Noveau style.
+The Castle Colonnade or Chateau is made up of stone in Art Noveau style dating back to 1912.
 The entire colonnade is not accessible and only contains two springs, the upper and lower springs.

 Hot Spring Colonnade

 The spring here pumps out the most mineral water at once at a rate of 2,000 liters per minute.
 The indoor complex has 5 different areas where you can try the different hot springs and is a good place to purchase your drinking up and one of the local spa wafers.

-The exquisite buildings are a blend of Neo-Renaissance, Neo-Classicism, Neo-Baroque, Art Deco, and Art Nouveau styles and are as eye appealing on the inside as the outside.
+The exquisite buildings are a blend of Neo-Renaissance, Neo-Classicism, Neo-Baroque, Art Deco, and Art Nouveau styles are as eye-appealing on the inside as the outside.
 Easily one of the nicest things to do in Karlovy Vary.

 You feel as if the entire town was built only for noblemen and the wealthy just by appearance.
 You can’t help but be in awe by the beauty and elegance of the entire city.

 The streets lining the Tepla River are full of shops containing designer apparel, fur jackets, leather shops, and anything frilly you can think of.

-You can also find plenty of locally run cosmetic and skin care stores featuring everything from beer infused skincare to Karlovy Vary mineral salt skincare products.
+You can also find plenty of locally run cosmetic and skincare stores featuring everything from beer infused skincare to Karlovy Vary mineral salt skincare products.